orgilla/alpacka/README.md

   <br />
 </div>

+* 4 runtimes: Electron, Web, Server and Lambda
+* Plugins: Less and Babel, and easily add your own
+* Hot-Reload: On every runtime!
+* Code-Splitting: For web runtime
+* Offline: Ready for web runtime
+* Libraries: Will also take care of your libraries
+* Deploy: Use netlify, heroko, serverless, electron-builder to easily deploy your apps, servers, and services

 A simple wrapper around webpack.
 It supports different plugins and runtimes as well as dev (hot reload) and build-modes.

 ```bash